caigoshinobi/pwnvoyage/WRITEUPS/PROLOGUE.md

 ```

-Running "strings" on the executable, we find the first signpost:
+Running the `strings` command on the executable, we find the first signpost:

 ```